lstodd/airline-tweet-sentiment/README.md

 ## Data

-The original data consists of messages from multiple sources and the annotated categories: https://www.kaggle.com/crowdflower/twitter-airline-sentiment
+The original data consists of messages from multiple sources and the annotated categories and was sourced from Kaggle: https://www.kaggle.com/crowdflower/twitter-airline-sentiment

+Data has been saved in this repository:
+**data/Tweets.csv**

 ## Model